fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

-Abdur-Rahman ibn Sakhr Al-Dawsri Al-Zahrani (603 – 680), better known as Abu Hurayrah (or Hurairah 🐈; Arabic: أبو هريرة, translates to the "father of the kitten 🐈"), was one of the companions of Islamic prophet Muhammad and, according to Sunni Islam, the most prolific narrator of hadith.
+Abdur-Rahman ibn Sakhr Al-Dawsri Al-Zahrani (603 – 680), better known as Abu Hurayrah (or Hurairah 🐈; Arabic: أبو هريرة, translates to the "father of the kitten 🐈"), was a simple man from Yemen but through his enormous efforts rose to one of the highest positions in Islamic history.
+Abu Hurayrah (R.A.) spent four years (some say two years) in the company of the Prophet Mohammad (S.A.W.) and went on expeditions and journeys with him.

 He was known by the kunyah Abu Hurayrah 🐈 "Father of a Kitten", in reference to his attachment to cats 🐈🐈, and he was a member of Suffah.
 Later during caliphate era, Abu Hurairah 🐈 served as Ulama teacher, governor, soldier, and Hadith auditor.
 Among his other epithets is ذو الوينسين or "Possessor of the Two Elbows", as his own narrations claim Prophet Muhammad praised him for his sturdy elbows and righteous character.

     "I was called Abu Hurairah because I would tend to the goats of my family, and one day I found a stray kitten which I placed in my sleeve.
 When I returned to my people they heard the kitten purr in my sleeve and they asked, "What is that, O 'Abd Shams?"
 I replied, "A kitten I found."
 "So you are Abu Hurairah (Father of cats 🐈🐈)," they responded and the name stuck thereafter."

-Abu Hurairah acknowledged by Muslim scholars for his extraordinary photographic memory which allowed him to memorize massive numbers of over 5,000 hadiths which later produced more than 500,000 chain narrations, or Isnad which make Abu Hurairah an exemplar role model for Hadith studies scholars.
+Abu Hurairah acknowledged by Muslim scholars for his extraordinary photographic memory which allowed him to memorize massive numbers of over 5,000 (about 5374) hadiths which later produced more than 500,000 chain narrations, or Isnad which make Abu Hurairah an exemplar role model for Hadith studies scholars.
 It is said by Abu Hurairah himself the only one who surpassed him regarding hadith were Abdallah ibn Amr ibn al-As, another companion who serve as writer assistant of Muhammad and author of "Al-Sahifah al-Sadiqah", the first Hadith book in history.

 Abu Hurairah hadiths has been used by most, if not all scholars of Islam across the ages for Islamic learning about Aqidah, Islamic eschatology, Tafsir, Fiqh, Biographical evaluation, Prophetic biography, and Fatwa verdicts.